Dr-Dart/user-module-sample-2d-vision-s/README.md

 - Since the camera is calibrated in Euler XYZ, rotation values will be displayed in XYZ when triggered.
 When the module receives this, it converts Euler XYZ into Euler ZYX for display on the screen.
 When the robot operates and moves to the offset pose, it also converts from Euler XYZ to Euler ZYX for movement.

 2. **[DRL Generator in Dart-IDE]**
-<br>-You cannot use drl files created by DRL Generator.
-Currently, it should be used as a string like `drl/DRL_Calibration_run.ts`.
-It will be improved in the release version.
+<br>-The drl file generated by the DRL Generator was not usable, so we used the `drl/DRL_Calibration_run.ts` file, but now we can use the DRL generator in the Dart-IDE.
+For details, ask the Dart suite manager how to use the DRL Generator.

 3. **[Task Editor in Dart-Platform]**
 <br>- When changing the value in the User Command Property window, the change is not reflected in the Task Editor.
 Normally, like other move commands, user input values should be saved through the task editor.
-However, this is due to a bug in Task Editor, and we will upload it to the Store as soon as we fix it.
-However, the first preset will properly reflect the port number you changed in module settings.
+However, this is due to a bug in Task Editor.
 <br>- There is a problem that intermittently does not work properly when playing in Task Editor.
 We are aware of the problem and are fixing it.